php-ru/symfony-docs-ru/validation/translations.rst

 How to Translate Validation Constraint Messages
 ===============================================

-If you're using validation constraints with the Form component, then translating the error messages is easy: simply create a translation resource for the ``validators`` :ref:`domain <using-message-domains>`.
+If you're using validation constraints with the Form component, you can translate the error messages by creating a translation resource for the ``validators`` :ref:`domain <using-message-domains>`.

 To start, suppose you've created a plain-old-PHP object that you need to